jamescherti/minimal-emacs.d/README.md

 ;; -------------------------------------------------------------------
 ;; EXAMPLE: Why minimal-emacs.d uses `setq' instead of `setopt' ;; -------------------------------------------------------------------
-;; NOTE: DO NOT ADD THIS TO YOUR CONFIGURATION
+;; NOTE: DO NOT ADD THIS CODE SNIPPET TO YOUR CONFIGURATION ;; ------------------------------------------------------------------- (defcustom my-global-visual-indicator t
-;; -------------------------------------------------------------------
-(defcustom my-global-visual-indicator t
   "Toggle a heavy visual indicator across all open buffers."